dhartford/aws-lambda-unzip/README.md

 BEHAVIOR (note, very different from original aws-lambda-unzip): Zipfilename will be used to create a directory beside zipfile location, then each file within the zip file will be moved underneath that directory and GZIP compressed (.gz extension).

+INTENDED USAGE: most cluster/cloud computing/splitting operations do not recognize nor understand ZIP files, particularly since the content of a zip file could be any number of other files.
+However, gzip is well understood and with the proper setup is a splittable file format and provide much greater throughput (for any good-sized files) than left uncompressed.

 The zipfile is deleted at the end of the operation.

 ## Necessary permissions